Lucyjpjones/LucyJones-resume/README.md

 1. Log in to GitHub and locate the GitHub Repository.

-2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+2. At the top of the Repository (not top of page), locate the "Settings" button on the menu.

 ![Deploy-settings](assets/images/readme/deploy-settings.png)